Tom Holland (author): Personal life

-Holland married Sadie, now a midwife, on 31 July 1993.
+Holland married Sadie, a midwife, on 31 July 1993.
 The couple have two daughters and live in Brixton, London.

-He is the great-nephew of Olympic cyclist Charles Holland, the first Englishman to complete the Tour de France.
-He is not related to actor Tom Holland.
+He is the great-nephew of the Olympic cyclist Charles Holland, the first Englishman to complete the Tour de France.

-Holland is a prolific user of the social media site Twitter.
-He joined the site in January 2011, and as of July 2022, had sent out over 207,000 tweets.
+In 2016 Holland was elected a Fellow of the Royal Society of Literature.

-In 2016, Holland was elected a Fellow of the Royal Society of Literature.
+He is a Member of the Board of the British Library and a Trustee of the British Museum.

-He is a keen cricket fan and player and a bowler (fast-medium) for the Authors XI team, which is composed of prominent British writers.
-He contributed a chapter (about the only time in his years of playing the game that he hit a six, while the Authors XI were playing a team from Eton College) to the book that the team collectively wrote about their first season playing together, The Authors XI: A Season of English Cricket from Hackney to Hambledon (Bloomsbury, 2013).
-He also wrote an article for the Financial Times about receiving batting training from his cricketing hero, England captain Alastair Cook.
+He is a keen cricket fan and player and a bowler (medium-slow) for the Authors XI team, which is composed of prominent British writers.
+He contributed a chapter to The Authors XI: A Season of English Cricket from Hackney to Hambledon, a 2013 book collectively written by the team about their first season playing together.
+He also wrote an article for the Financial Times about receiving batting training from his cricketing hero, Alastair Cook.